Due to extreme drought conditions, the State of California is requiring that local water suppliers implement water conservation measures.

 City Fabrick is a nonprofit urban design studio in Long Beach with a special focus on creative approaches to expanding open space.
 According to City Fabrick Executive Director Brian Ulaszewski, Salud Park is a great example of the kinds of projects the firm has been promoting, and "incredibly relevant to our work."
 Ulaszewski has written a blog posting about the park on the company's website.
 The article can be found at www.cityfabrick.org/lines-above-and-parks-below-paramounts-success/.

-On February 26, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS) for the period July 2014 through December 2014.
-The ROPS was approved by the California Department of Finance on April 9, 2014.
+On September 25, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS) for the period January 2015 through June 2015.
+The ROPS has been submitted to the California Department of Finance for review and is posted below.

 Additional information about the elimination of redevelopment agencies can be found on the California Department of Finance's website.